...

 Colorado Proposition 122

 Colorado Proposition 122 is a ballot measure that legalizes psychedelic plants and fungi for adults age 21 and older.
-While psychedelic mushrooms have already been decriminalized in Denver, this new law extends across the whole state of Colorado.
+While psychedelic mushrooms, along with their spores, have already been decriminalized in Denver, this new law extends across the whole state of Colorado.
+According to the Denver government website, Proposition 122 will also require the state to establish a regulated system for accessing Psilocybe cubensis mushrooms.
+This indicates that magic mushroom dispensaries may be opening in Colorado in the near future.

 Alcohol Ballot Measures